How Do I Find a Medicare Health Plan?

 Original Medicare includes only certain prescription drug benefits and doesn’t cover most medications you’d take at home.
 For example, Part A generally covers medications administered to you as a hospital inpatient, while Part B usually covers medications administered to you in an outpatient hospital or office setting.

 In 2006, Medicare Part D Prescription Drug Plans became available to enrollees to help cover the costs of prescription medication, according to the Centers for Medicare & Medicaid Services (CMS).
-Most plans have an annual deductible (maximum of $400 in 2017) before they pay for prescription drugs, less a copayment or coinsurance amount, although some offer “first dollar” coverage.
-There may also be catastrophic coverage after you pay a certain amount each year for your prescriptions, but before you reach that stage you’d reach the coverage gap or “donut hole.”
+Many plans have an annual deductible (maximum of $ 435 in 2020) before they pay for prescription drugs, less a copayment or coinsurance amount, although some offer “first dollar” coverage.
+There is also catastrophic coverage after you pay a certain amount each year for your prescriptions, but before you reach that stage you’d reach the coverage gap or “donut hole.”
 Many people never even reach the coverage gap; it depends on how much you and your plan spend on your prescription drugs.

 Each Medicare Prescription Drug Plan uses a formulary, or list of covered prescription drugs.
 When you’re looking for plans, you might want to make sure your plan’s formulary covers your prescriptions.
 A plan’s formulary may change at any time.
 When required by law, you will receive notice from your plan of changes to the formulary.

 You may want to sign up for a stand-alone Medicare Prescription Drug Plan as soon as you are eligible for Medicare; you may pay a late enrollment penalty with your monthly premium if you delay.
-You can find a Medicare Part D Prescription Drug Plan offered by a private insurance company contracted with Medicare.
 Medicare Part D Prescription Drug Plans are offered by private insurance companies contracted with Medicare.

 Plan benefits and premiums may vary by location and insurance company, and not all plans are available in all locations.

-Can I find a Medicare health plan that provides similar benefits as Original Medicare?
+Can I find a Medicare health plan that provides similar benefits to Original Medicare?

 To enroll in a Medicare Advantage plan, you must be enrolled in Medicare Part A and Part B and live within the plan’s service area.
 You may be ineligible if you have end-stage renal disease (ESRD).
 You must continue to pay your Part B premium if you enroll in a Medicare Advantage plan; some plans also require an additional monthly premium.
 As with stand-alone Medicare Part D Prescription Drug Plans, Medicare Advantage plans are offered by private insurance companies approved by Medicare, and plan benefits and premiums may vary according to where you live and which insurance company you get your plan from.